edonisraci94/gpt-oss-20b-tars/README.md

 ## Troubleshooting
 - If you get a `PyAudio` error, make sure `portaudio19-dev` and `python3-pyaudio` are installed.
 - For microphone issues, check your system's audio settings and permissions.
 I used a cheap Microphone, and well the results where not the best, but sometimes it got what i said really good.

-# NOTES

-Third-Party Model
-This project uses OpenAI gpt-oss-20b (fetched at runtime via Ollama).
-Model license: Apache License 2.0 — see the model’s LICENSE on Hugging Face.
-Model card/usage notes: see OpenAI’s gpt-oss model card.
-We do not distribute model weights in this repository.